smartnsoft/FlappyTranslator/README.md

 This is especially useful as any team member can edit the CSV/Excel file, with the subsequent translations imported into the project with the use of a simple terminal command.
 This contrasts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.
 More information can be found in [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#an-alternative-class-for-the-apps-localized-resources).

+Note that as of version 2.0.0, null sae code is generated.
+Please use version 1.5.0 for non-null safe projects.

 ## Getting Started

 In order to use the *flappy_translator* package, please provide your translations in a CSV or Excel file.
 For CSV files, delimiters `,` and `;` have been tested to work.